 After a loooong discussion and negotiation, they agreed to prioritize, eliminate, cut back, hire, and delegate until there was enough time in the schedule to get everything done that was most important to them.
 The rest got chucked out the window.
 This meant that everyone had to give up some things they liked, but with the reward of fitting in other things that they enjoyed even more (in the case of my client, this meant getting her daily workouts done).

 Once you’ve cleared some time, start working on the logistics.
 Most beginner 5K training plans require 3-4 runs a week, at about 30-40 minutes long.
-When you’re assessing your schedule, be realistic about how much time it will take to accommodate these workouts – this includes driving, post-workout shower, packing bags, etc. If you’re going to run on a local trail that’s 15 minutes away, your workout time is going to be a minimum of 60-70 minutes, and that’s not counting getting dressed, finding all your gear, and showering afterwards.
+When you’re assessing your schedule, be realistic about how much time it will take to accommodate these workouts – this includes driving, post-workout shower, packing bags, etc. If you’re going to run on a local trail that’s 15 minutes away, your workout time is going to be a minimum of 60-70 minutes, and that’s not counting getting dressed, finding all your gear, and showering afterward.
 Make sure you take all of this into account.

 Here are some other considerations:

-Of course, all of the above assumes that your only barrier to running is simply a lack of time, and that if you had an extra hour in every day you’d either spend it at the gym or running happily around your neighborhood.
+Of course, all of the above assumes that your only barrier to running is simply a lack of time and that if you had an extra hour in every day you’d either spend it at the gym or running happily around your neighborhood.
 Obviously, that’s not the case for most of us, so next week, we’ll cover another common training challenge: motivation.

 Feel free to share your experiences with making the time to train in the comments.
 If you have a secret, tell us!
 And, if you need some help with your time and scheduling challenges, let us know – I’m sure there’s someone else with the same issue that can tell you how they’ve solved the problem.
 It takes a village, right?